stooblloob/Customer-Personality-Analysis/README.md

 5. Does the number of kids one has at home affect how much they spend on fruit?

 ## Important Variables
-The original dataset includes 29 variables of 2240 customers.
+The original dataset includes 29 variables of 2240 customers (3 are character variables and 26 are numerical variables).
 By choosing to focus on customers' fruit-buying habits, we were able to pick out the following variables relevant to our research.

 **Independent Variables:**
 * Year_Birth